- Online productivity is oftentimes associated with multiple opened tabs and multitasking within your preferred browser.

 - Are Google Chrome Extensions safe?

-Yes, Google Chrome extensions are safe to use.
-Keep in mind that malicious extensions can sometimes appear on the Google Web Store, but they are usually quickly removed.
+Malicious extensions can appear on the Google Web Store, but they are usually quickly removed.
+Stay on the safe side with the best Chrome antivirus extensions.

 - How do I open a web page in a new tab?